ubcxzhang/DesignCTPB/README.md

 # DesignCTPB

-This is the immature version of R package for designing clinical trial with potential biomarker effect.
+This is the immature version of R package for designing clinical trial with potential biomarker effect, which is only temporarily workable for calculating 3-dimension cases.
 We implemented it with GPU computing and smoothing method.

 ## How to install in R: